 We would like to make your equipment purchasing experience as easy as possible.
-There are several outstanding Hockey Pro Shops in the Bay Area, with Pure Hockey in San Jose and Hockey X-port in Oakland as examples.
-Both stores are completely familiar with our beginner program, offer competitive packages for equipment and are experienced in fitting an incoming beginner player.
-The are also several online stores such as Pure Hockey and Hockey Monkey out of Southern California with very competitive prices.
+There are several outstanding Hockey Pro Shops in the Bay Area, with Pure Hockey in San Jose as an example.
+This store is completely familiar with our beginner program, offering competitive packages for equipment and are experienced in fitting an incoming beginner player.
+There are also several online stores such as Pure Hockey and Hockey Monkey out of Southern California with very competitive prices.

 At your orientation class (discussed below), we will discuss the full range of equipment, its function, and sizing and proper placement.
 It is our opinion that you will get the best value locally, especially when you consider overall price, service, sizing and speed of delivery.

 The orientation sessions are off-ice meetings, prior to your first on-ice class, lasting one hour.
 We will hold two of these sessions, or more if necessary; dates and times TBA.
 At these sessions, we will discuss equipment topics, hand out information, answer any questions and finalize your paperwork, and make sure your equipment is set up properly.
 We try to limit the orientation classes to 15 people each so that we can cover all the information and answer individual questions in 60 minutes or less.